neilellis/easydeploy/README.md

 This command will create a temporary machine, deploy to it, create a machine image and then use that image to re-image all the deployed servers that match the profile (on Digital Ocean we do that by matching the droplet name of ${DEPLOY_ENV}-${GIT_URL_USER}-${COMPONENT}).

 Easydeploy will look for the variable PROVIDER in the profile file and use that to determine which scripts to run internally.

+NB: We only support `export PROVIDER=do` at present.

 ### Rebuild Machines